dscoombes/simple-website/README.md

 Simple PHP website example

 Simple website to use as basis for example in Load Test Azure Web Apps with Azure DevOps course.

+Thanks to Banago for starting point for this code.